 Since 1934 the buckskin-clad, rifle toting Mountaineer has been the beloved mascot of WVU.
 In addition to attending all major sporting events, the mascot is frequently seen around campus and the community.

-Buffalo native, Timmy Eads, currently serves as the University's 66th Mountaineer mascot.
+Lewisburg native, Colson Glover, currently serves as the University's 67th Mountaineer mascot.
 The man or woman selected to represent the mascot is selected by a prestigious group of students, faculty, and staff from all areas of the University.